metral/pulumihome/On-Call.md

 ### Primary

 * Respond to pages and incidents.
-Triage issues and respond or bring in the help you need.
+Triage issues, respond, and bring in the help you need.
 * Shepherd this week's production release from staging
+* Write post-mortems for outages that happen during your shift
+* Triage notifications (`#ops-notifications` in Slack) once per business day

 ### Secondary

+* Respond (as backup) to pages and incidents if oncall is unavailable
 * Shepherd this week's staging release from testing
-* Respond (as backup) to pages and incidents if oncall is unavailable

 TODO: Define oncall SLO and escalation path